Yoric/Numendo-2019/talk.md

 ---

-# V. The high cost of fetching
+# V. The avoidable cost of fetching
 ## (Future work)

 ---